Glossary of plant morphology: Plant habit

+Opuntia galapageia, a species of prickly pear cactus, has a tree-like habit on the moist Galápagos Islands.

-Plant habit refers to the overall shape of a plant, and it describes a number of components such as stem length and development, branching pattern, and texture.
+Plant habit or habitus refers to the overall shape of a plant, and it describes a number of components such as stem length and development, branching pattern, and texture.
 While many plants fit neatly into some main categories, such as grasses, vines, shrubs, or trees, others can be more difficult to categorise.
 The habit of a plant provides important information about its ecology: that is, how it has adapted to its environment.
 Each habit indicates a different adaptive strategy.
 Habit is also associated with the development of the plant.
 As such, it may change as the plant grows and is more properly called its growth habit.
 In addition to shape, habit indicates plant structure; for instance, whether the plant is herbaceous or woody.

 Each plant commences its growth as a herbaceous plant.
 Plants that remain herbaceous are shorter and seasonal, dying back at the end of their growth season.
 Woody plants—such as trees, shrubs and woody vines (lianas)—will gradually acquire woody (lignaceous) tissues, which provide strength and protection for the vascular system, and they tend to be tall and relatively long lived.
 The formation of woody tissue is an example of secondary growth, a change in existing tissues, in contrast to primary growth that creates new tissues, such as the elongating tip of a plant shoot.
 The process of wood formation (lignification) is commonest in the spermatophytes (seed bearing plants) and has evolved independently a number of times.
 The roots may also lignify, aiding in the role of supporting and anchoring tall plants, and may be part of a descriptor of the plant's habit.

 Plant habit can also refer to whether the plant possesses any specialised systems for the storage of carbohydrates or water, allowing the plant to renew its growth after an unfavourable period.
 Where the amount of water stored is relatively high, the plant is referred to as a succulent.
 Such specialised plant parts may arise from the stems or roots.
 Examples include plants growing in unfavourable climates, very dry climates where storage is intermittent depending on climatic conditions, and those adapted to surviving fires and regrowing from the soil afterwards.

-Some types of plant habit include: